Version 1.4, December 2021

 - made in a will

-- to or from a relative, friend or acquaintance outside of the course of official duties (ie in a purely personal capacity) and which do not give rise to or create the appearance of a conflict of interest
+- to or from a relative, friend or acquaintance outside of the course of official duties (that is, in a purely personal capacity) and which do not give rise to or create the appearance of a conflict of interest

 - that form part of an approved assistance program such as a disaster relief arrangement